TheMarlboroMan/dfw-jumpstart/README.md

 A very basic example of localization is shown in the test_2d controller.
 The class localization extends tools::base_localization.
 The rules are simple:

 - Languages are represented by integers.
 - Strings are stored in files named #file#.#id_language#.dat.
+Their format is fixed and simple.

 ##Files and directory structure.

 The most relevant files are.

 - /_makefile_app: This is the real makefile for the application.
-Things that need tingling are:
+Things that need tinkering are:
 	- App dependencies: a list of all your controllers and classes, to make sure they are compiled before building the executable file.
 	- External dependencies: Tools need to be added if they are to be used.
 	- Implementation of DFW: state_driver will depend on all your controllers.